Udipto-Goswami/Shtory/README.md

 # Shtory
 A Desktop application for Creative story writers.

-# NOTE: Please install the node package when you are using the code.
+<b> NOTE:</b> Please install the node package when you are using the code.
 The following are the node commands: npm install </br>
 npm install --save electron </br>